DS-Meena/Learn-LLD-HLD/HLD/Scale_from_0_to_million_users/README.md

 - High Availability: Multiple cache nodes ensure continued operation if one fails 🛡️

 ### Caching Strategies 📚

+Cache strategies define how data is read from and written to the cache in relation to the underlying data store, regardless of the number of cache nodes.

+Cache strategies are used to:
+- Optimize read and write operations
+- Manage data consistency between cache and main data store
+- Balance performance and data integrity

 ### 1. Cache-Aside (Lazy Loading) 🐢